 Why not have a look at your newspaper on a regular basis and save any articles in this area that interest you.

 INCITE!
 Women of Colour Against Violence (2007) The Revolution will not be Funded: Beyong the Non-Profit Industrial Complex, South End Press.

 M Rahman and S Jackson - Gender and Sexuality: Sociological Approaches (Polity Press 2010)

-1. Understand the complex relationship between law and dominant structures of gender and sexuality
+1. Demonstrate understanding of the complex relationship between law and dominant structures of gender and sexuality

-2. Appreciate the significance of feminist and queer theory for understanding the contemporary formation of legal and political issues such as transgender activism, same sex marriage, diverse family formations, immigration and refugee status, and welfare reform
+2. Demonstrate an appreciation of the significance of feminist and queer theory for understanding the contemporary formation of legal and political issues

-3. Appreciate the significance of, critiques of, and alternatives to, rights-based claims by activists and other social actors in gender and sexuality mobilising
+3. Demonstrate an appreciation of the significance of, critiques of, and alternatives to, rights-based claims by activists and other social actors in gender and sexuality mobilising

-4. Appreciate and be able critically to analyse the relationship between right-based claims, claims for sexual citizenship, neoliberal approaches to rights and social inclusion, and the not for profit/industrial complex within legal discussions of gender and sexuality
+4. Critically analyse the relationship between right-based claims, claims for sexual citizenship, neoliberal approaches to rights and social inclusion, and the 'not for profit/industrial complex' within legal discussions of gender and sexuality

-5. Identify the wide range of influences on legal discourse, policy, and law-making in relation to gender and sexuality, including concepts from political theory, the social sciences, contemporary culture and the humanities, and dominant ideas from the sciences
+5. Critically identify the wide range of influences on legal discourse, policy, and law-making in relation to gender and sexuality, including concepts from political theory, the social sciences, contemporary culture and the humanities, and dominant ideas from the sciences

-6. Appreciate the intersection of concepts of gender and sexuality with concepts of race, religion, disability and class both historically and contemporaneously, and the effects of those intersections on legal theory, practice, and activism.
+6. Demonstrate an appreciation of the intersection of concepts of gender and sexuality with concepts of race, religion, disability and class both historically and contemporaneously, and the effects of those intersections on legal theory, practice, and activism